 In addition to this within topic merging of examples, we also experiment with merging results from different models.
 The goal here is to find out if it is possible to decide in advance what would be a good model to use for a given topic.
 When there are only still image examples, one could decide to use the static models, whilst the dynamic model might be used for video examples.
 For each topic, we manually selected a visual model to be used.
-The main strategy is the one described above: dynamic models for video examples and static ones (more precisely topic models, see Section 5.2) for still image examples.
+The main strategy is the one described above: dynamic models for video examples and static ones for still image examples (more precisely, 'Topic Models', see Section 5.2).
 In addition, for topics where this seems apropriate, we filter out unwanted shots from the results set.
-The approach is similar to the one described in [5].
-We use Anchor Person, people, studio setting and weather maps filters and remove those shots that have a high likelihood of explaining annotated samples of
+The approach is similar to the one described in [8].
+We use Anchor Person, people, studio setting and weather maps filters and remove those shots that have a high likelihood5 of explaining annotated samples of the given feature (See also section 6).